KrishVT/CV_and_Drones_101/README.md

 # CV and Drones 101 – Python Demo Code

-This repository accompanies the **“CV and Drones 101”** (Electrical Engineering Association,
+This repository accompanies the **“CV and Drones 101”** project (Electrical Engineering Association,
 IIT Kanpur, Dec ’23 – Jan ’24).
 It contains **self‑contained Python scripts** that recreate each hands‑on activity covered: